 Expert Commentary on Freight Surges

-Analysts Drewry and Freightos stress that the combination of longer voyages and disrupted container repositioning has pushed many key trade lanes into a new, higher-cost equilibrium.
-Even if security conditions improve, they caution that some of the price and schedule effects may persist.
-Recent shipping market updates from S&P Global and UNCTAD note that Asia–Europe freight rates have more than doubled compared with pre-crisis levels.
-They also highlight that schedule reliability has deteriorated, with a much smaller share of ships arriving on time, even months after the first wave of rerouting.
+Analysts at Drewry and Freightos stressed that longer voyages and disrupted repositioning pushed several lanes toward a higher-cost equilibrium.
+Moreover, they cautioned that some pricing and schedule effects may persist even if security improves.
+Recent S&P Global and UNCTAD updates showed that Asia–Europe freight rates more than doubled.
+They also reported a sharp decline in schedule reliability, even months after the first rerouting wave.

 Freight rate increases are most pronounced on lanes that rely on the Red Sea and Suez Canal.
 Higher shipping costs are already feeding into producer prices and, eventually, consumer prices across many markets.